Hanzo MQ

 limiter: { max: 100, duration: 60_000 },

-})25% of compute goes back to open source
+})Up to 5% of compute goes back to open source

 Every deployment is SBOM-verified.
 Contributors to BullMQ earn a share of compute revenue — transparent, on-chain, and customizable by the community.

-25% of compute goes back to OSS authors
+Up to 5% of compute goes back to OSS authors

 Every Hanzo deployment tracks software dependencies via SBOM.
 When your code powers compute on Hanzo, the authors get paid — automatically.